 2022 C8 Corvette vs. Dodge Challenger Hellcat: Which is Faster?

-2022 Dodge Challenger Hellcat vs. 2022 C8 Chevrolet Corvette speed comparison article highlights:
+2022 Dodge Challenger Hellcat vs. 2022 C8 Chevrolet Corvette performance comparison highlights:

-- From a rolling start, though, the Challenger might catch the Corvette
+- From a rolling start the Challenger might catch the Corvette in top speed

-As one chapter of American performance ends, another is in its opening acts.
-The Dodge Challenger Hellcat, in its current supercharged form at least, is about to send its last burnout.
-Meanwhile, the C8 Corvette turned Chevrolet’s sports car into a mid-engine supercar fighter.
-And the Z06 promises to be a full-on one.
-But there’s still time before the Dodge muscle car’s last roar for one last duel.
-So, between the C8 and the Hellcat, which is faster?
+As one chapter of American performance ends, another begins.
+The Dodge Challenger Hellcat is about to send its last supercharged burnout.
+Meanwhile, the C8 Corvette turned Chevrolet’s sports car into a mid-engine supercar.
+And the Z06 promises even better performance.
+But before the Dodge muscle car’s last roar, there’s time for one last duel.

 2022 C8 Chevrolet Corvette | 2022 Dodge Challenger SRT Hellcat | |